-In case you like to learn about the historical roots of foreign countries, you might want to visit a few of these historical attractions while vacationing in Bodden Town.
+If you enjoy exploring the historical roots of foreign countries, you should consider visiting some of these historical attractions while on vacation in Bodden Town.

-Be sure to look through the following table to find out more about historical sites in and around the area.
+Take a moment to look through the following table for a listing of historical sites in and around the area.